 Given the Company's conclusion about the insufficiency of its cash reserves, significant doubt may be cast about the Company's ability to continue operating as a going concern.
 The continuation of the Company as a going concern for the foreseeable future depends mainly on raising sufficient capital, and in the interim, reducing, where possible, operating expenses (including making changes to the Company's research and development plans), including the delay of one or more of the Company's research and development programs, further reducing overhead and the possible disposition of assets.

-At July 31, 2014 and 2013, the total number of common shares issued was 75,900,337, respectively and the Company's working capital was \$6,363,000 and \$4,243,000, respectively.
+At October 31, 2014 and July 31, 2014, the total number of common shares issued was 75,900,337 for both periods and the Company's working capital was \$4,371,000 and \$6,363,000, respectively.